panosdaveas/interchain-gmp/readme.md

 ```
 npm run start
 ```
+## Open a new terminal window

-Deplay our contract on devnet:
+Deploy our contract on devnet:
 ```
 npm run deploy local
 ```

-Run the app.js file:
+Run the index.js file:
 ```
-node app.js
+npm run test
 ```

 Follow the instructions on terminal to send a message from chain A to chain B.